gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-If you can't do that because the configuration depends on something that needs to be calculated by another task (e.g. dependency resolution), then you should a configuration task:
+If you can't do that because something must be calculated during the build (e.g. dependency resolution), then you can use a configuration task:

     task configureCopy {
         doLast {
-            copy.from ("some-other-dir") {
+            myCopy.from ("some-other-dir") {
                 exclude "excluded-file"
             }
         }
     }
-    task copy(type: Copy, dependsOn: configureCopy) {
+    task myCopy(type: Copy, dependsOn: configureCopy) {
         from ("some-dir")
         into ("build/output")
     }